-Since most parties commenting on this issue appear to support at least a three-year obligation, we will require that the 4,000 MW incremental resource requirement of this decision stay in place at least through the end of the resource adequacy summer months of 2023.
+Since most parties commenting on this issue appear to support at least a three-year obligation, we will require that the 4,0003,300 MW incremental resource requirement of this decision stay in place at least through the end of the resource adequacy summer months of 2023.

 In addition, because 2021 is so soon, we find it reasonable to allow for some ramp up of the obligation, in case not every resource bidding in a solicitation is able to come online by August 1, 2021.
-Therefore, we will require that at least 60 percent of each LSE's portion of the 4,000 MW obligation be online by August 1, 2021, with 80 percent by August 1, 2022, and 100 percent by August 1, 2023.
+Therefore The original percent in 2022, and 100 percent in 2023.
+In response to numerous comments from parties on the proposed decision and continuing concerns about the revised proposed decision, we have modified the ramp slightly to ensure that the ramp, coupled with the total capacity requirement, does not result in too much of a seller's market, raising costs for ratepayers.
+Therefore, as suggested by SCE in its comments on the revised proposed decision, we will now require that at least 6050 percent of each LSE's portion of the 4,0003,300 MW obligation be online by August 1, 2021, with 8075 percent by August 1, 2022, and 100 percent by August 1, 2023.
 We also encourage LSEs to offer bonuses or other incentives for resources that can come online for 2021.